5 Best Kananaskis Larch Hikes for Golden Needles This Fall- 2026

 Let view from the ridge before starting the descent

 Weather can be unpredictable up here.
 When I hiked it in early October, I faced high winds, fog, snow, and rain all in one day — a true alpine experience.
 Despite the conditions, the sweeping views of the Spray Valley and its deep blue lakes were absolutely worth it.
-Most of the larches sit below the ridge, but you still get stunning views of their golden needles glowing in the valleys beneath.
+Most of the larches sit below the ridge, but you still get sweeping views of their golden needles glowing in the valleys beneath.
 Tent Ridge might not be the most larch-filled trail, but as a high-alpine finale to the season, it’s nothing short of unforgettable.

 Recommended Gear